ambitus/linux-containers/examples/express-gateway/README.md

 ```

 ## Create a docker volume (once only) and why
-The first issue I hit trying to follow the express-gateway tutorial using ZCX rather than regular docker, was related to the mounting of persistent storage on the filesystem.
-This is required to store configuration and other files required for express-gateway to run, and to stay around between runs in isolation from the express-gateway docker image.
+The first issue to surace when trying to follow the express-gateway tutorial under ZCX, rather than a regular docker runtime, was related to the mounting of persistent storage on the filesystem.
+This is used to store configuration and miscellanrous files required for express-gateway to run, and to persist between runs in isolation from the express-gateway docker image.
+This pattern suits the purposes of this investigation, as iterative changes are made to the express gateway configuration.

-After creating a local directory datadir in my “sandbox” for express-gateway, I issued the docker run command, based upon the example in the tutorial.
+After creating a local directory datadir in my “sandbox” for express-gateway, the following 'docker run' command is used, based upon the example in the tutorial.

 ```
 >docker run -d --name express-gateway --link eg-database:eg-database -v ~/docker-sandbox/express-gateway/datadir:/var/lib/eg -p 8080:8080 -p 9876:9876 express-gateway